S. Korea expands booster shots as COVID-19 cases creep up

 Baek Gyeongran, South Korea’s top infectious disease expert, attributed the rising case counts to people’s waning immunities following vaccinations and prior infections and a major removal of social distancing measures since April as the nation wiggled out of an omicron surge.
 Health workers are also witnessing a “rapid spread” of BA.5, which is seen as the most transmissible variant of omicron yet, Baek said.

 South Korea had previously given second booster shots to people who are 60 or older and those with compromised immune systems.
-Officials are now expanding the eligibility of those shots to people who are 50 or older and all adults with pre-existing medical conditions.
+Officials are now expanding the eligibility of those shots to people in their 50s and all adults with pre-existing medical conditions.
 Weeklong quarantines will be maintained for people who test positive.

 Officials say the country may see daily case counts of 200,000 by mid-August or September if infections continue to grow.
 However, they don’t have immediate plans to meaningfully elevate social distancing restrictions, which have been effectively stripped down to an indoor mask mandate over the past months.